O-Train return-to-service delayed at least 10 days

 Amilcar says Rideau Transit Group and Alstom advised OC Transpo that the Safety Note requires a new condition, requiring the additional work on the track infrastructure.

-"The Safety Note firmly requires there can be no contact between the train wheel and the restraining wheel," Amilcar said.
+"The Safety Note firmly requires there can be no contact between the train wheel and the restraining rail," Amilcar said.

 Rideau Transit Group admitted that contact may be putting extra pressure on the axle, which could cause the issues with the axle-bearing.